 Even the military has classroom time and there are plenty of magazines, books, and online websites you can visit for information on anything you’re liable to be killing on your adventures.
 Don’t overlook local game biologists and wardens employed by the state or county, they are awesome people to turn to for help.

-5. Buy the gear you need and Practice
+Buy the Hunting Gear you need and Practice

 It’s best to wait and buy your gear after you know what you’re doing.
 What you think may be a good idea in the showroom will look different after you’ve toted it hill and dale and the answer to this is to get on the field and test.